 The Housatonic Resources Recovery Authority is implementing a new recycling program for glass approved by CT DEEP.
-Some local municipal recycling centers will begin to collect glass separate from the mixed recycling stream beginning in August 2020.
+Local municipal recycling centers are now collecting glass separate from the mixed recycling stream.
 Please take the time to read below why we are implementing this program and how to properly prepare and recycle your glass beverage and food containers.
 For information specific to your town, select from the tabs below.

 It is important that you follow the instructions to recycle the right glass items.
 If you contaminate the glass container at your local drop-off with unacceptable items, it may cost your town contamination fees.
 In order to recycle the glass at its highest value, you must recycle only the acceptable items listed below.

 IMPORTANT to note: Glass is a designated recyclable by state law.
 Glass should not be disposed of in the trash.
 Learn more about the State of Connecticut’s recycling laws by clicking here.